sagitaninta/Wallacea/Individual_Mutational_Load/README.md

 which can be parallelized following the same strategy described above and using the `load.sh` wrapper.

 ## Calculating genetic load using SIFT scores
+For legacy reasons we have created a separate pipeline for calculating genetic load using SIFT scores.
+This consists of the same four steps detailed above and employs variants of the python and bash scripts mentioned in the previous section with the prefix `sift`.